MCP server reference

 Example

-CostSame per-task cost as skill_graft; tasks run in parallel after first model load.
+CostSame per-task retrieval cost as skill_graft; tasks run in parallel after first model load.
+Context estimate covers the entire response.

 windags_node_requirementsShipping